Explore Our MS in School Counseling

-The CACREP-accredited MS in School Counseling program is offered by Walden University, an institution accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The CACREP-accredited MS in School Counseling program is offered by Walden University.
 Through online coursework, two in-person residencies, and field experiences, you will prepare to provide critical guidance and support to diverse student populations in preK–12 settings.

-- An optional accelerated track allows you to complete your coursework faster and earn your degree sooner.
-This option requires a strong time commitment and is best suited for students who can dedicate themselves full time to their studies.
+An optional accelerated track allows you to complete your coursework faster and earn your degree sooner.

-- This program is tailored to the actual needs and challenges of school counselors today, including the use of technology and preparing preK–12 students for college and careers.
-Content is designed to address knowledge gaps within the counseling field as identified in the 2011 National Survey of School Counselors.†
+Tailored content is designed to address knowledge gaps within the counseling field as identified in the 2011 National Survey of School Counselors.1

 Accelerated Track Option

 The accelerated track in the school counseling program is designed for students who are interested in taking three courses per quarter and finishing their program in a shorter time frame.
 The accelerated track has the same curriculum, residencies, and field experience requirements as the general track, but requires a strong time commitment and is best suited for students who can dedicate themselves full time to their studies.
 Speak to your Enrollment Specialist for more information.

 Graduates of this program will be prepared to:

 - Analyze the different roles and settings of a counselor.